Criminal law of Australia: Commonwealth

 The Commonwealth's jurisdiction in criminal matters is more limited than Australia's states.
 This is due to Australia's constitutional arrangements in which the Commonwealth has been granted only a limited and exhaustive list of subjects upon which it can validly enact legislation.
 Some analogies may be drawn with the constitutional arrangements of the United States.

 Commonwealth offences are mostly found within either the Crimes Act 1914, or within the Criminal Code Act 1995.
 The 1995 act was enacted after a review of Commonwealth criminal law undertaken by Sir Harry Gibbs in 1987, which recommended that Commonwealth criminal law be consolidated.
 That committee also drafted a model criminal code for adoption within all Australian jurisdictions; however, that code was only adopted in part by the ACT and Northern Territory legislatures.

 The Commonwealth has occasionally used its powers to override state criminal laws.
 For instance, the Human Rights (Sexual Conduct) Act 1994 overrode sodomy laws in Tasmania.

 The Criminal Code Act 1995 has been amended many times, including for purposes of national security and counter-terrorism.

-In February 2025, federal hate crime legislation was implemented within Australia with explicit "mandatory sentencing of up to 7 years imprisonment".
+In February 2026, federal hate crime legislation, the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Act 2026 was implemented within Australia, with explicit "mandatory sentencing of up to 7 years imprisonment".

 New South Wales

 The primary criminal statutes of NSW is the Crimes Act 1900 (NSW).
-Other statutes, such as the Summary Offences Act 1988, also create criminal offences which are generally dealt with in the Local Court system.
+Other statutes, such as the Summary Offences Act 1988 (NSW), also create criminal offences which are generally dealt with in the Local Court system.

 Offences spelt out in the Drug Misuse and Trafficking Act 1985 (NSW) cover all prohibited drugs.

-Among other important legislation is the Bail Act 2013, Uniform Evidence Act 1995 and the Customs Act 1901.
+Among other important legislation is the Bail Act 2013 (NSW), Uniform Evidence Act 1995 (NSW) and the Customs Act 1901 (Cth).

-Prosecution of criminal offences is subject to the Law Enforcement (Powers and Responsibilities) Act 2002, which sets out the limits of police powers.
+Prosecution of criminal offences is subject to the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW), which sets out the limits of police powers.

 Special circumstances regarding child offenders is provided for under the Young Offender Act 1997 (NSW).

+In February 2026, the NSW Government has become the first state in Australia to ban the use of "good character" in an effort to have rapists and paedophiles jail sentences reduced.
+NSW Attorney General Michael Daley stated that offenders should not be allowed to use their "good character" as a means to lessen the impact of their criminal actions.